itom-project/itom/docs/userDoc/source/06_extended_gui/qtdesigner.rst

     *New in itom 4.1*

-.. py:function:: QLayout::count() -> int:
+.. py:function:: QLayout.count() -> int

     Returns the number of items in the layout.

     *New in itom 4.1*

-.. py:function:: QLayout::removeItemAt(int index):
+.. py:function:: QLayout.removeItemAt(index: int)

     Removes the item from the layout, that is at the indicated `index`.